ptwobrussell/Mining-the-Social-Web/README.md

 # Connect

-Join the book's official Twitter account, [@SocialWebMining](http://twitter.com/SocialWebMining), or ["Like It" on Facebook](http://on.fb.me/hXY7jo) to keep up with news, speaking events, webinar announcements, additional content that will be published, occasional book giveaways, and more.
+Join the book's official Twitter account, [@SocialWebMining](http://twitter.com/SocialWebMining), or [check out its Facebook Page](http://on.fb.me/hXY7jo) to keep up with news, speaking events, webinar announcements, additional content that will be published, occasional book giveaways, and more.

 # Marketing Description